Our W-Trek Patagonia Experience, Unfiltered

 It wasn’t even “I don’t feel so good” kind of illness.
 It was a full blown flu with the chills, the aches, the severe headache, and fatigue.
 Should we cancel?
 Should I do the trek without him?
 It was a conundrum.
 Planning our W Trek Torres del Paine took months.
 We just spent a lot of time and money to get to Patagonia, and the whole trip to Patagonia is supposed to culminate in trekking Torres del Paine.

 In the end, we decided to move forward with it.
 Jack was like, “I might not enjoy it, but I’ll live through it.”
 (See, this is why I married him.)
 We knew that most of the trail will be flat and easy.
-Since we were renting tent and sleeping bags from campgrounds along the “W”, we had relatively light packs.
+Since we were renting tent and sleeping bags from campgrounds along the “W”, we had relatively light packs (see our W Trek gear list).
 We also knew that all the “legs” of the “W” are optional hikes so if Jack wasn’t feeling up to it, he could either wait for me at the junction, or we’d just forego them altogether.
 So onward to Torres del Paine!

 The following is our day-to-day experience in trekking Torres del Paine (W Trek):